HTMC CLUBHOUSE RULES and PROCEDURES

 4. Confirmed reservations of the clubhouse in no way denote sole or exclusive use of the property on the part of the reserving members and their guests.

 5. The clubhouse is not intended for, nor is it to be used as, a temporary or virtual residence.
 Therefore, a member’s overnight stays are limited to seven (7) nights in any given ninety-day (90) period.
 In addition, the maximum number of persons allowed to overnight on the property is ten (10).
-Members and their guests may overnight in the bunk room or in the garden (in their own tents); however, the upstairs area is not to be used for this purpose.
+Members and their guests may overnight in the bunk room (maximum four) or in the garden (in their own tents); however, the upstairs area is not to be used for this purpose.

 6. The maximum number of participants allowed at a member-sponsored daytime event is fifty (50) unless an exception is granted by the Clubhouse Committee Chair, in which case additional fees and restrictions apply (see D.2 below).

 7. Presence on Club premises between 8:00 A.M. and 9:00 P.M. constitutes day use; presence between 9.00 P.M. and 8:00 A.M. constitutes overnight use.

 8. The Clubhouse Committee Chair has the authority to monitor the use of the club premises and may order any activity to cease and users to leave if conditions so require.

 9. Sponsoring members must remain on the property with their guests for the duration of their guests’ stay.